 IP TAKE: Pretty much any nonprofit topic in the region can be considered, but education has been a big interest lately for many of the funds held here.

-PROFILE: The Community Foundation of NC East was established in 1977 and is committed to philanthropy in eastern North Carolina.
+PROFILE: The Community Foundation of NC East was established in 1977 and supports philanthropy in eastern North Carolina.
+It seeks to provide “giving opportunities that directly benefit our region forever and convening resources and ideas to create a positive change in our community.”
 Dr. Herbert Hadley, a local physician, formed the City of Greenville Foundation, which transformed into the Greater Greenville Community Foundation and finally the Community Foundation of NC East.
 The recent name change reflects a broader donor base and more towns in the region served, but the funder is still based in Greenville, North Carolina.

 This community foundation supports a wide range of local nonprofits, as well as government agencies, nonprofit schools, and religious organizations for non-religious purposes.
 Grant sizes range widely, so the foundation advises groups to apply for the actual amount needed to complete the project.
 Only one grant is awarded per organization in a calendar year, and several funds here offer multiyear support.
-You don’t have to be located in Greenville to receive a grant, but you do have to be in eastern North Carolina.
-As a rule, computer hardware and software, vehicles, conferences, capital funding, research, and individuals are not supported.
+Grant seekers do not have to be located in Greenville to receive a grant, but they do have to be in eastern North Carolina.
+As a rule, it does not support computer hardware and software, vehicles, conferences, capital funding, research, and individuals.

-Grants have gone to the Humane Society of Eastern Carolina, Pitt County Arts Council, Reading Radio Service, College of the Albemarle, Oakmont Baptist Church, and many more local groups.
-The foundation also provides pass-through funds for regional organizations as they’ve grown to become 501(c)3 nonprofits.
-Pass-through funds have gone to Bryson's Birdies for Kids, HBOT for Veterans, and the Oakwood School Board Development Fund.
+Past grantees include the Humane Society of Eastern Carolina, Pitt County Arts Council, Reading Radio Service, College of the Albemarle, Oakmont Baptist Church, and many more local groups.
+The foundation also provides pass-through funds for regional organizations as they have grown to become 501(c)3 nonprofits.
+Pass-through funds have supported Bryson's Birdies for Kids, HBOT for Veterans, and the Oakwood School Board Development Fund.
 A more complete list of grantees is here.

-The foundation requires a $5,000 minimum gift to establish a fund.
+The foundation requires a $5,000 minimum grant to establish a fund.
 In a recent year, it held about $8 million in total assets.
 Current financial data is here.